-If the property does not remain in federal ownership, future use of the portion of the site that is disposed (i.e., 64.85 acres) would be dictated by the new owner and the City of Laguna Niguel re-zoning process.
+If the property does not remain in federal ownership, future use of the portion of the site that is disposed (i.e., 64.85 acres) would be dictated by the new owner and the City of Laguna Niguel rezoning process (as applicable).
 Because a developer is not known at this time, no detailed plan exists for redevelopment of the property.
-This includes unknown density and composition of future commercial, residential or mixed-use development which could occur.
-However, before redeveloping the 64.85 acre-parcel, two scenarios would apply.
-If the property remained in federal ownership, the appropriate level of NEPA analysis would be required by a future federal proponent.
-If the property is transferred out of federal ownership, the City of Laguna Niguel would require the new owner to complete the appropriate level of CEQA documentation, and all necessary land use approvals would be issued for any proposed development.
+This includes unknown density and composition of future commercial, residential, or mixed-use development which could occur.
+However, before redeveloping the 64.85 acre-parcel, it is possible that two scenarios could apply.
+If the property remained in federal ownership, the appropriate level of NEPA analysis may be required by a future federal proponent.
+If the property is transferred out of federal ownership, the City of Laguna Niguel may require the new owner to complete the appropriate level of CEQA documentation, and obtain certain land use approvals for any proposed development or reuse.
 As part of the CEQA process, the City would identify the environmentally superior alternative, and the developer would have to adhere to measures to mitigate adverse impacts.
 Potential future development requirements are discussed in Chapter 3 for each resource, as applicable, for informational purposes; however, the GSA is not subject to these requirements nor are these requirements commitments of GSA.
 A project may not be approved as submitted under CEQA if mitigation measures are not able to substantially lessen any significant environmental effects associated with the project.